Finger Lakes

 Layering pieces

-summer mornings near the lakes start cool; a light quarter-zip for the first hour of a 7am tee time at Shenendoah.
+Summer mornings near the lakes start cool; A light quarter-zip for an early tee time at Ravenwood or Greystone.

 Wine carrier

-if you are buying bottles on the Seneca Lake wine trail, a soft-sided wine carrier protects the haul for the drive back.
+If you are buying bottles on the Canandaigua or Seneca Lake wine trail, a soft-sided carrier protects the haul for the drive home.

 Sunscreen